 A similar report from the American Health Association echoes these sentiments, admitting that further research is still needed generally, and concerning the subject of their study, to “refine” stroke-detecting algorithms and expand them to detect other stroke deficits “such as limb weakness and ataxia.”

 AI technology and stroke: Forecasts for future success

-Regardless, the leaps and bounds that researchers have made in the last decade alone can’t be ignored, largely casting a positive forecast for what healthcare practitioners, patients, and businesses can expect to see in the future of healthcare AI in general, and the early prediction and detection of imminent stroke in the specific.
+Regardless, the leaps and bounds that researchers have made in the last decade alone can’t be ignored, largely casting a positive forecast for what healthcare practitioners, patients, and businesses can expect to see in the future of healthcare AI in general and the early prediction and detection of imminent stroke in the specific.

-And yet, in light of what we’ve already explored, including the process of digital stroke response and why it remains so difficult in today’s technological economy, we’ve seen what some healthcare’s greatest minds have been able to accomplish amid these high-stakes conditions, and have gained a researcher’s mindset in understanding where stand, and where we are going as we continue to explore AI technology and its applications in predicting and detecting stroke.
+And yet, in light of what we’ve already explored, including the process of digital stroke response and why it remains so difficult in today’s technological economy, we’ve seen what some of healthcare’s greatest minds have been able to accomplish amid these high-stakes conditions, and have gained a researcher’s mindset in understanding where stand, and where we are going as we continue to explore AI technology and its applications in predicting and detecting stroke.